DataMedSci/yagit/docs/source/installation.rst

    add_executable(program program.cpp)
    target_link_libraries(program PRIVATE yagit::yagit)

-If YAGIT has been installed in a custom location, then you need to set the ``CMAKE_PREFIX_PATH`` variable to the path of the installed YAGIT.
+If YAGIT has been installed in a custom location, then you need to set the ``CMAKE_PREFIX_PATH`` option to the path of the installed YAGIT.
 This is necessary for locating the *yagitConfig.cmake* file.